lokune/practical-examples-scala/README.md

 I thought of a problem to solve using this noble API.

 *Given 100,000,000 random integers in a file, sort them and write the result in file.
-You can only hold 1000,000 integers in memory
+You can only hold 1,000,000 integers in memory*

-N/B: This is a very popular interview question apparently.*
+*N/B: This is a very popular interview question apparently.*

 Solution? - External Sort